stelle13/stelle13.github.io/_posts/2025-02-09-gastritis.md

 This post contains information concerning gastritis, or inflammation of the stomach lining, and medications usually prescribed to treat gastritis, as well as their chemical structures and physiological mechanism of action.

 ---
 On January 28, 2025, I was in a lot of pain again due to <u>chronic gastritis</u>.
-Perhaps my stomach didn't take my dinner well or maybe I was too stressed from what had happened the day before.
+I suppose my stomach didn't take my dinner well or perhaps I was too stressed from what had happened the day before.

-Starting around 9 PM, the pain was so unbearable that I couldn’t study at all.
+At any rate, starting around 9 PM, the pain was so unbearable that I couldn’t study at all.
 Actually, rather than feeling like my stomach was burning, it felt as if someone had punched me hard in the stomach, leaving a deep bruise on my stomach lining.
 It was as if someone struck my upper abdomen with a baseball bat.

 Around 9:30 PM, I took two gastritis-treating tablets before going to bed.
 But six hours later, at 3:10 AM, I woke up again because of the pain.
 This time, I took two famotidine-based pills before going back to sleep.
 Fortunately, when I woke up the next day, my stomach felt better.